peterhinch/micropython-micro-gui/README.md

 If a 4-bit driver is in use, the color `rgb(150, 150, 0)` will be assigned to "spare" color number 12.
 Any color number in range `0 <= n <= 15` may be used, implying that predefined colors may be reassigned.
-It is recommended that `BLACK` (0) and `WHITE` (15) are not changed; `GREY` (6) and `YELLOW` (5) are also GUI defaults.
-If an 8-bit or larger driver is in use, the first `index` arg is ignored and there is no restriction on the number of colors that may be created.
+It is recommended that `BLACK` (0) and `WHITE` (15) are not changed. `GREY` (6) and `YELLOW` (5) are GUI defaults for "greyed out" widgets and for "precision mode" borders, so changing these will have obvious effects.

+If an 8-bit or larger driver is in use, the first `index` arg is ignored and there is no practical restriction on the number of colors that may be created.

-Regardless of the display driver the `PALE_YELLOW` variable may be used to refer to the color.
-An example of custom color definition may be found in [this nano-gui demo](https://github.com/peterhinch/micropython-nano-gui/blob/4ef0e20da27ef7c0b5c34136dcb372200f0e5e66/gui/demos/color15.py#L92).
+In the above example, regardless of the display driver, the `PALE_YELLOW` variable may be used to refer to the color.
+An example of custom color definition may be found in
+[this nano-gui demo](https://github.com/peterhinch/micropython-nano-gui/blob/4ef0e20da27ef7c0b5c34136dcb372200f0e5e66/gui/demos/color15.py#L92).

 ###### [Contents](./README.md#0-contents)